 1. Incinerators for PCBs and / or other hazardous wastes

-2. All Sources that DEQ determines have emissions that constitute a nuisance
+2. All sources that DEQ determines have emissions that constitute a nuisance

-3. All Sources electing to maintain the source’s baseline emission rate, or netting basis
+3. All sources electing to maintain the source’s netting basis

+4. All sources that request a Plant Site Emission Limit equal to or greater than the significant emission rate for a pollutant

-4. All Sources subject to a RACT, BACT, LAER, NESHAP adopted in OAR 340-244-0220, NSPS adopted in OAR 340-238-0060, State MACT, or other significant Air Quality regulation(s), except:
+5. All sources subject to RACT, BACT, LAER, a NESHAP adopted in OAR 340-244-0220, a NSPS adopted in OAR 340-238-0060, or State MACT, except sources exempt from having to obtain a permit in Part B and the following sources which may qualify for a different type of permit:

 a.
 Source categories for which a General ACDP has been issued.

 b.
-Sources with less than 10 tons/yr. actual emissions that are subject to RACT, NSPS adopted in OAR 340-238-0060 or a NESHAP adopted in OAR 340-244-0220 which qualify for a Simple ACDP.
+Sources which qualify for a Simple ACDP.

 c.
 Sources registered pursuant to OAR 340-210-0100(2).

-d.
-Electrical power generation units used exclusively as emergency generators and units less than 500 kW.

-e.
-Gasoline dispensing facilities, provided the gasoline dispensing facility has monthly throughput of less than 10,000 gallons of gasoline per month

-f.
-Motor vehicle surface coating operations painting less than 10 vehicles per year or using less than 20 gallons of coating and 20 gallons of methylene chloride containing paint stripper per year, mobile equipment surface coating operations using less than 20 gallons of coating and 20 gallons of methylene chloride containing paint stripper per year, and motor vehicle surface coating operations registered pursuant to OAR 340-210-0100(2).

-g.
-Paint stripping and miscellaneous surface coating operations using less than 20 gallons of coating and 20 gallons of methylene chloride containing paint stripper per year

-h.
-Commercial ethylene oxide sterilization operations using less than 1 ton of ethylene oxide within all consecutive 12-month periods after December 6, 1996.

-i.
-Metal fabrication and finishing operations that meet all the following:

-A. Do not perform any of the operations listed in OAR 340-216-0060(2)(b)(Y)(i) through (iii);

-B. Do not perform shielded metal arc welding (SMAW) using metal fabrication and finishing hazardous air pollutant (MFHAP) containing wire or rod; and

-C. Use less than 100 pounds of MFHAP containing welding wire and rod per year.

-j.
-Chemical manufacturing facilities that do not transfer liquids containing organic HAP listed in Table 1 of 40 CFR part 63 subpart VVVVVV to tank trucks or railcars and are not subject to emission limits in Table 2, 3, 4, 5, 6, or 8 of 40 CFR part 63 subpart VVVVVV.

-k.
-Prepared feeds manufacturing facilities with less than 10,000 tons per year throughput.

-5. All sources having the potential to emit more than 100,000 tons CO2e of GHG emissions in a year.
+6. All sources having the potential to emit more than 100,000 tons CO2e of GHG emissions in a year.

-6. All Sources having the Potential to Emit more than 100 tons of any regulated air contaminant in a year
+7. All Sources having the potential to emit more than 100 tons of any regulated air pollutant in a year

-7. All Sources having the Potential to Emit more than 10 tons of a single hazardous air pollutant in a year
+8. All Sources having the potential to emit more than 10 tons of a single hazardous air pollutant in a year

-8. All Sources having the Potential to Emit more than 25 tons of all hazardous air pollutants combined in a year
+9. All Sources having the potential to emit more than 25 tons of all hazardous air pollutants combined in a year

 Notes: